 The released prisoners were named by the Israeli Prison Service shortly after midnight on Sunday, giving Israelis 48 hours to submit legal challenges to the Supreme Court.
 The court rejected an appeal by a victims' rights group that objected to all the releases on Tuesday.

 The prisoners are seen as heroes of the Palestinian cause, but on the Israeli side they are simply seen as terrorists, our correspondent says.

 "I want to see this 'hero' coming back home, saying that he killed a 34-year-old pregnant woman and a five-year old kid," said Avi Moses, who lost his wife and son in a bomb attack in 1987.
 "They should be ashamed of themselves.
 They are cowards."

 Israeli Science and Technology Minister Yaakov Peri said the releases were "part of the price of pursuing peace with our neighbours".

 He said: "The ramifications of not returning to the negotiating table are dozens of times weightier than releasing the prisoners."

-However, Deputy Defence Minister Danny Danon has said the releases are a moral mistake.'First course'
+However, Deputy Defence Minister Danny Danon has said the releases are a moral mistake.